It seems that more I travel, the more I realize to savor the journey as much as the destination.

 Zip lining at Mawdok

 For a quick adventure fix, stop over at Mawdok valley on the way to Cherrapunji.
 The stunning valleys offer a perfect backdrop to zip line at a maximum length of 2600 feet.
 Ideal for beginners to get a taste of the adventure.
-Although, if you are a seasoned zip liner, this might not pique your interest.
+Although, if you are not doing it for the first time, this might not pique your interest.

 Cost: Rs.
 700/-